jessepav/lacygoill-wiki-backup/vim/vim9.md

 It's a known issue which won't be fixed: <https://github.com/vim/vim/issues/6593>

 ##
-## The following snippet raises an error:
+## The following snippet gives an error:
 ```vim
 vim9script
 def Func()